tinygo-org/tinygo-site/content/microcontrollers/machine/nucleo-f103rb.md

 func (uart UART) SetBaudRate(br uint32)
 ```

 SetBaudRate sets the communication speed for the UART.
+Defer to chip-specific
+routines for calculation

 ### func (UART) Write